TJ-zhanglab/Methyformer/README.md

 </table>

-3.2 Predict methylation regulatory variation Methylformer can be used to predict DNAm regulatory genetic variations.
-400bp sequences spanning the target CpG sites need to be input.
-Then, we used the target SNV information to replace corresponding reference alleles to generate the mutant sequence.
-Methylformer to predict the methylation status of the CpG sites located on a reference (wt) or a mutant (mt) DNA fragment.
-We then calculated the predicted DNA methylation difference (delta score) between reference and mutated sequences.
-Specifically, the delta score is calculated as the methylation status of the mutated sequence minus that of the reference sequence.
+3.2 Prediction of DNA methylation regulatory variants Methylformer can be used to predict DNAm regulatory genetic variations.
+The 400bp DNA sequences spanning the target CpG sites can be used for prediction.
+Then, we used the target SNV information to replace corresponding reference alleles to generate the variant sequence.
+Methylformer predicts the DNA methylation status of the CpG sites located on a reference (wt) or a variant (vt) DNA fragment.
+We then calculated the predicted DNA methylation difference (delta score) between reference and variant sequences.
+Specifically, the delta score is calculated as the methylation status of the variant sequence minus that of the reference sequence.
 The delta score of 1 or -1 signifies an increased or decreased DNA methylation levels of a specific CpG site, and we define those SNVs as DNAm regulatory variants.

-Input files include:
-cpgref_forpredict.csv：the sequence of 400 bp surrounding candidate CpG sites from the reference genome(hg19)
+The example input file (cpgref_forpredict.csv) include the DNA sequence of 400 bp surrounding candidate CpG sites from the reference genome (hg19).

 <table class="table table-responsive-{sm|md|lg|xl" style="font-size: 5px; width: auto !important; margin-left: auto; margin-right: auto;">